mkahe/VR-Perception-Illusion/README.md

 In this repo you can find a couple of different VR experiments created with Unity and Oculuc Quest 2.

 ## How to run the experiments
+To run this experiment you need an Oculus headset (Rift, Quest or Quest 2).
+In order to keep the repository light, we have not added the executable file in the codes.
+It could be easily built with Unity Hub toolkit and run on Oculus VR headset.

 ## Scenes
 Here is the final version of all scenes.
 The buttons give teleportation facility by which participants can relocate from one scene to another.